 Ensure you have appropriate travel insurance.
 If you have purchased insurance through Erna Low, there is helpful documentation here.

 Proof of vaccination to travel including boosters where necessary.
 Please see vaccinations accepted by the French Government here.
-For information on booster vaccines required, please see here and below (translate to English top right)

 You will need to download your proof of vaccination.
 If you are travelling with a printed PDF proof of vaccination status, it must date from 1 November to ensure that the certificate can be scanned successfully.